Salable/smol-rag/app/input_docs/07-implementation-details.md

 **Key Functions**:
 - `naive_overlap_excerpts(text, excerpt_size, overlap)`: A simple chunking strategy that splits text at regular intervals with overlap
-- `preserve_markdown_code_excerpts(text, excerpt_size, overlap)`: An advanced strategy that respects Markdown structure and code blocks
+- `preserve_markdown_code_excerpts(text, excerpt_size, overlap)`: An advanced strategy that respects Markdown structure and code blocks, which:
+  - Identifies and extracts fenced code blocks (``` ... ```) from the document
+  - Keeps entire code blocks intact, ensuring they remain functional and readable
+  - Merges code blocks with neighboring paragraphs when they fit within the chunk size limit
+  - Splits plain-text paragraphs at sentence boundaries when necessary
+  - Applies optional overlap between chunks to maintain context continuity

 The chunking functions are designed to be interchangeable, allowing users to select the most appropriate strategy for their documents or implement custom strategies.
+The `preserve_markdown_code_excerpts` function is now the default chunking strategy in SmolRAG, providing better handling of technical documentation with code examples.

 ---